willwebberley/CENode/docs/getting_started.md

 In this guide, we will use CENode in the setting of a web application that will allow a user to conduct a simple conversation with a local agent.

+## Companion code

+The code created as a result of this guide has been put together into a complete project that can be used to help illustrate the s    teps descreibed below.

+The project can be accessed from its [home repository](https://github.com/flyingsparx/CENode-chat).

 ## Setting up the environment